 We encourage students and parents to use the Destiny online catalog on a regular basis to locate books on the desired reading level.
 Learning to use the online catalog is a very important life-long learning skill, which transfers very well to using the public library.
 As a convenience, parents and teachers may also use the “Convenience Cart” provided with a variety of fiction and nonfiction books sorted by reading level.
 These books represent just a tiny sampling of the variety of books available on specific reading levels that are located throughout the entire library.

 Similar to the Convenience Cart provided for our younger readers, the Featured Nonfiction selection provides “quick picks” of high interest nonfiction books.
-Located near the back packs, these nonfiction books are arranged by reading level – grades 3 and higher.
+Located by the south window, these nonfiction books are arranged by reading level – grades 3 and higher.
 Our aim is to help students meet their AR goals, which must include nonfiction titles.

 Girls Who Code